Label analysisGrade CKibble (Extruded)

 Brand background availableRecall history confirmed

 Founded in 1904 in the United States.
-This brand has a confirmed recall history, including a 2016 vitamin D-related issue.
+This brand family has a confirmed public recall history.
+FDA animal recall listings include a 2025 Fromm Family Foods product recall.

 Ingredient analysis